kismetwireless/kismet-web-docs/content/en/amazon-hardware.md

 An important factor to keep in mind is that USB GPS devices are *traditional* GPS:  They have GPS receivers *only*.
 In contrast to "GPS" implementations on cell phones, they require a much strong signal and typically will not work indoors, because the smartphone GPS system uses a combination of Wi-Fi, Bluetooth, and cellular data to provide a synthetic location.
 Pure GPS usually needs an open view of the sky and may take several minutes to get the initial lock.

 Some GPS devices we've had luck with include:
-* The [Transsystem GPS/Glonass/Galileo/BeiDou](https://amzn.to/3BxkCGO) device is unfortunately pricey, but has been one of the better performing receivers available.
+* The [BN-808](https://amzn.to/3Zc6u3G) is a more expensive but quite sensitive, multi-standard device (it can use the GPS constellation, but also GLONASS, Galileo, and more) and fuses the multiple locations into one report.
-* The [VK-112](https://amzn.to/3wZGreB) is an extremely cheap option, but lacks a repositionable antenna.
+* The [VK-112](https://amzn.to/3wZGreB) is an extremely cheap option, but lacks an external antenna.
+It's cheap.
 * The [Stratux uBlox](https://amzn.to/3iPgYiY) is another reasonably cheap option with a stronger antenna.
-* The [Neo-7M uBlox](https://amzn.to/3rxJw4B) device coupled with an [active antenna](https://amzn.to/3BIAmHk) may be an acceptable option for some situations where portability isn't as great a concern.

 ## Other Radios and SDR